Adobe Express vs Canva — Which is Better?

 Canva’s new ‘Whiteboard’ tool allows you (and your team) perform brainstorming workshops, design sprints and map out wireframe designs and mind maps.

-The whiteboard is essentially an expandable canvas that lets you zoom out, pan and scroll around; you can drop any of of Canva’s design assets onto it, as well as ‘sticky notes’ and a countdown timer.
+The whiteboard is essentially an expandable canvas that lets you zoom out, pan and scroll around; you can drop any of Canva’s design assets onto it, as well as ‘sticky notes’ and a countdown timer.

 Canva's whiteboard tool.